Technology blogs

 • In a way that is not yet completely understood Yamanaka factors restore the methylation pattern of younger cells (which is responsible for which genes are transcribed into proteins).

 • Epigenetic clocks (like the Horvath clock) determine the methylation pattern of a few hundred CpG sites (DNA regions where cytosine is followed by guanine in 5′->3′ direction) and can precisely predict all cause mortality in later life (with a median error of 3.6 years for the Horvath clock).
 More precise epigenetic clocks than the Horvath clock already exist (with median error of 2.15 years).
+Recently, also biological clocks derived from retinal imaging have been proposed that seem to be highly associated with expression of the gene ALKAL2.

 • Avoiding the c-Myc gene avoids generating cancer in the de-methylation process.
 The OSK (Oct4, Sox2, Klf4) genes seem to be safe.

-• Putting OSK genes into an adeno-associated virus (AAV) under the control of a tetracycline response element (TRE) and injecting the virus into mice allows to activate the OSK genes on demand by giving tetracycline.
+• Putting OSK genes into an adeno-associated virus (AAV) under the the control of a tetracycline response element (TRE) and injecting the virus into mice allows to activate the OSK genes on demand by giving tetracycline.
 In this way the reversal of aging can be precisely controlled.